Setting Up for Success in 2026: A Sales Guide for Independent Agencies

-• Fatigue because winning those opportunities feels harder than ever.
-Longer sales cycles.
-More agencies pitching.
-Tighter margins.
-Validating that an opportunity is real and winnable.
+Pressure because winning those opportunities feels harder than ever.
+Sales cycles are longer.
+More agencies are pitching.
+Margins are tighter.
+Validating that an opportunity is real and winnable is challenging.

-As we look ahead to 2026, one thing is clear: strong new business outcomes won’t happen by accident.
-For independent agencies in particular, success will come from being intentional, focused, and realistic about where to invest time and energy.
+As we look ahead in 2026, one thing is clear: strong new business outcomes won’t happen by accident.
+Independent agencies must be intentional, focused, and realistic about where to invest time and energy.

 The New Business Reality

-Running an independent agency brings freedom, flexibility, and the ability to genuinely care about clients.
-It also brings some very real growth challenges.
+Running an independent agency brings freedom and flexibility.
+It allows you to genuinely care about clients.
+But it also presents significant growth challenges.

 Most independents are still founder-led or partner-led when it comes to new business.
-That means the same people responsible for delivering work, managing teams, and retaining clients are also relied on to:
+This means the same people responsible for delivering work, managing teams, and retaining clients are also relied on to:

 The result?
 New business becomes reactive.

 It ramps up when things feel quiet and disappears when delivery gets busy.
-Pipelines look healthy one month and empty the next and layer on top of that a crowded agency landscape - where clients are flooded with outreach and procurement teams shortlist the “usual suspects” - it’s no wonder many independents feel stuck in a cycle of stop-start growth.
+Pipelines look healthy one month and empty the next.
+Layer on a crowded agency landscape, where clients are flooded with outreach, and procurement teams shortlist the “usual suspects.”
+It’s no wonder many independents feel stuck in a cycle of stop-start growth.

-The agencies that will start 2026 with real momentum are those that have built a solid new business strategy and have focused on a repeatable, disciplined system.
+The agencies that will start 2026 with real momentum are those that have built a solid new business strategy.
+They focus on a repeatable, disciplined system.

 1. Sharpen Your Positioning (Let Go of Being “Everything”)

-If your agency sounds like it can do anything for anyone, prospects will struggle to remember you - let alone choose you.
+If your agency sounds like it can do anything for anyone, prospects will struggle to remember you.
 This isn’t about narrowing opportunity; it’s about becoming easier to shortlist.

 What you can do now:

-• Analyse the last 12–18 months: Identify clients where you have had success, quick closes, strong outcomes.
-Look for patterns—industry, growth stage, budget ranges, channel mix.
+Analyse the last 12–18 months.
+Identify clients where you have had success, quick closes, and strong outcomes.
+Look for patterns—industry, growth stage, budget ranges, and channel mix.

-• Define 1–2 core problems you solve better than most agencies - think hard about this, use this to build out your USPs and positioning statement - Excellence in Customer Service is NOT a USP when pitching for new business!
+Define 1–2 core problems you solve better than most agencies.
+Think hard about this.
+Use it to build out your USPs and positioning statement.
+Excellence in Customer Service is NOT a USP when pitching for new business!

-• Be prepared to adapt your credentials to fit the client, industry, opportunity - far too many agencies have one creds deck (often 20 - 40 pages) that they share without any real thought about who it is going to, what they should take out, leave in and customise - prepare a page on specific industry thoughts and observations.
+Be prepared to adapt your credentials to fit the client, industry, and opportunity.
+Far too many agencies have one creds deck (often 20-40 pages) that they share without real thought about who it is going to.
+Prepare a page on specific industry thoughts and observations.

 2. Build a Realistic, Qualified Target List